AndreiBacs/RetuRO/back-end/README.md

 - **72,000+ Barcodes** (from CSV file):
   - Reads from: `assets/Coduri inregistrate in Registrul Ambalajelor_11.08.2025.csv`
-  - Batch processing for large datasets
+  - Batch processing for large datasets (1,000 records per batch)
-  - Automatic data validation
+  - Automatic data validation and error handling
+  - Progress tracking with detailed logging

 ### Running the Seed